cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

      need to be addressed by the network digital twin.
 Such requests are exchanged through a northbound interface, so they are applied by service emulation at the appropriate twin instance(s).

+Real Network: All or subset of network elements in the real network exchange network data and control messages with a network digital twin instance, through twin-real control interfaces.
+The real network can be a mobile access network, a transport network, a mobile core, a backbone, etc. The real network can also be a data center network, a campus enterprise network, an industrial Internet of Things, etc.

+The real network can span across a single network administrative domain or multiple network administrative domains.
+The real network can include both physical entities and some virtual entities (e.g. vSwitches, NFVs, etc.), which together carry traffic and provide actual network services.

+This document focuses on the IETF related real networks such as IP bearer and data centre networks.

+Digital Twin Layer: This layer includes three key subsystems: Data Repository subsystem, Service Mapping Models subsystem, and Network Digital Twin Management subsystem.
+These key subsystems can be placed in one network administrative domain and provide the service to the application (e.g.,SDN controller) in other administrative domains, or deployed in every network administrative domain and coordinated between each other, to provide services to the application in the upper layer.

+One or multiple network digital twin instances can be built and maintained:

+*	Data Repository subsystem is responsible for collecting and storing various network data for building various models by collecting and updating the real-time operational data of various network elements through the twin southbound interface, and providing data services (e.g., fast retrieval, concurrent conflict handling, batch service) and unified interfaces to Service Mapping Models subsystem.

+*	Service Mapping Models complete data modeling, provide data model instances for various network applications, and maximizes the agility and programmability of network services.
+  The data models include two major types: basic and functional models.

+ 	-	Basic models refer to the network element model(s) and network topology model(s) of the network, which is digital twin-based.

+   	on the basic configuration, environment information, operational state, link topology, and other information of the network element(s) to complete the accurate real-time characterization of the real network.

+  -	Functional models refer to various data models used for network analysis, emulation, diagnosis, prediction, assurance, etc. The functional models can be constructed and expanded by multiple dimensions: by network type, there can be models serving a single or multiple network domains; by function type, it can be divided into state monitoring, traffic analysis, security exercise, fault diagnosis, quality assurance and other models;
+   	by network lifecycle management, it can be divided into planning, construction, maintenance, optimization and operation.
+    Functional models can also be divided into general models and special-purpose models.
+Specifically, multiple dimensions can be combined to create a data model for more specific application scenarios.
+   	New applications might need new functional models that do not exist yet.
+If a new model is needed, ‘Service Mapping Models’ subsystem will be triggered to help creating new models based on data retrieved from ‘Data Repository’.

+* Network Digital Twin Management fulfils the management function of network digital twin, records the life-cycle transactions of the twin entity, monitors the performance and resource consumption of the twin entity or even of individual models, visualizes and controls various elements of the network digital twin, including topology management, model management and security management.

+Notes: 'Data collection' and 'change control' are regarded as network-facing interfaces between virtual and real network.
+From implementation perspective, they may form a sub-layer or sub- system to provide common data collection and change control functions, enabled by a specific infrastructure supporting bi- directional flows and facilitating data aggregation, action translation, pre-processing, and ontologies.
+It might not be possible or necessary to 'synchronize' all twin states or flows from twin entities to physical entities or network management systems.
+Bi-directional interaction means that: data, state, or flows are reported or collected from the physical network or the network management system to a twin instance, and configure changes or 'necessary' data sent from a twin instance to physical.

+Application Layer: Various applications (e.g., Operations, Administration, and Maintenance (OAM)) can effectively run over a network digital twin platform to implement either conventional or innovative network operations, with low cost and less service impact on real networks.
+Network applications make requests that need to be addressed by the network digital twin.
+Such requests are exchanged through a northbound interface, so they are applied by service emulation at the appropriate twin instance(s).

 # Enabling Technologies to Build Network Digital Twin